 Private routing: Always routes traffic through an authorized VPC network, regardless of the target's IP address (RFC 1918 or not).
 Consequently, only Type 1 and Type 2 targets are supported.

-Cloud DNS can use either custom dynamic routes or custom static routes, except for custom static routes with network tags, to send traffic to Type 2 targets.
-Type 2 forwarding targets reply using routes in your on-premises network.
+To send traffic to Type 2 targets, Cloud DNS can use either custom dynamic routes or custom static routes, except for custom static routes with network tags.
+To reply, Type 2 forwarding targets use routes in your on-premises network.

 For additional guidance about network requirements for Type 1 and Type 2 targets, see forwarding target network requirements.